glennlopez/Prog-2000/README.md

 What is Prog-2000
 -----------------
-><b>Prospective employers:</b> A lot of the code I wrote for Prog-2000 are more than 3 years old & also un-revised.
-As such, you may see a lot of bad coding habits.
-For more recent materials, do visit https://github.com/glennlopez/EmbeddedSystems.Playground.
-It's where I keep all my recent work for the newer uC I evaluate/play with (ie:Texas Instruments TMC4 using <u>Arm's Cortex M4</u> architechture, Cypress's PSoC5, and other modules like BLE, Zig/XBee, WiFi, some generic sensors etc..).

 I've created this github page for "Intro to Micro and C Programming" in hopes of teaching my self how to use github while learning C; also to help fellow students.
 You can find the <a href="https://github.com/glennlopez/Prog-2000/wiki">Answers to Package Questions here</a>, practice Midterm Exam provided <a href="https://github.com/glennlopez/Prog-2000/wiki/Practice-Midterm-Exam">here</a>, and finished labs <a href="https://github.com/glennlopez/Prog-2000/tree/master/FINISHED%20LAB"> here</a>.
 I don't give out answers to exams, make a group, work together, and find the solution.